Average Salary in Environmental Science [2019 Update]

 Meteorologists and atmospheric scientists partake in weather prediction and issue warnings for severe weather.
 They understand atmospheric chemistry and physics and how they relate to weather and climate patterns.
 Salary growth is higher than average with median salary at about $79,400.
 Competition for meteorologist careers are extremely tight in the current job market.

 Sedimentologists and stratigraphers inspect how strata and rocks are layered through geologic time.
 In addition, they focus on resource extraction and exploration.
-Payscale is on average high at about 84,700$.
+Their pay scale is at about 84,700$ on average.

 5 Geotechnical Engineers